JNRowe/jnrowe.github.io/colophon.rst

 And finally...
 --------------

-I'd like to believe that all my pages are valid :abbr:`HTML (HyperText Markup Language)` and :abbr:`CSS (Cascading Style Sheets)`, and that all my feeds are valid Atom_.
+I’d like to believe that all my pages are valid :abbr:`HTML (HyperText Markup Language)` and :abbr:`CSS (Cascading Style Sheets)`, and that all my feeds are valid Atom_.
 Web standards are important, and I try to stick to them.
-Check the content against validators if you wish, and shame me if I've failed :)
+Check the content against validators if you wish, and shame me if I’ve failed :)

 .. _sphinx: http://sphinx-doc.org/
 .. _git repository: https://github.com/JNRowe/jnrowe.github.io